Community of St. John: Revelations about Father Marie-Dominique Philippe

 In 2013, the general prior of the Community of Saint John, father Thomas Joachim, officially disclosed the existence of multiple credible testimonies stating that Father Philippe had behaved unchastely (without penetrative sexual intercourse) with adult women followers.
 This news caused a great shock to the community and immediately halted the first steps of the beatification of Marie-Dominique Philippe.
 Moreover, the general chapter of the brothers adopted a motion titled "Trials and Hope" in which it admitted the existence of serious sexual abuse by senior brothers and other brothers with adults, especially their followers, and, in the past, between senior brothers and younger brothers.
 Fr Marie-Dominique Philippe's brother, Fr Thomas Philippe, was also found guilty of sexual abuse and psychological abuse, who founded L'Eau vive where Jean Vanier studied and was influenced (also guilty of psychological abuse and sexual abuse).

 Reaction to the sexual abuse accusations

 Confronted with numerous cases of sexual abuse of women in the Community by the founder and other members that have become public, the Community has published a press communiqué where they admit to be "aware that their community's 45 year history is sadly marked by the sexual abuse committed by their founder – which the Prior General made public on his own initiative in 2013 – and that of other brothers in the community, as well as by errors in dealing with cases of sexual abuse in the past, notably through insufficient acknowledgment of the victims' suffering [...]".

 Since the year 2013, the Community of Saint John has engaged a deep "work of truth".
-It treats frontly sensitive topics such as its relationship with the founder, Marie-Dominique Philippe, or the community's own charisma.
+It deals head-on with sensitive topics such as its relationship with the founder, Marie-Dominique Philippe, or the community's own charisma.